OpenArCloud/SpatialDDS-spec/sections/02-idl-profiles.md

 ## **2\.
 IDL Profiles**

 The SpatialDDS IDL bundle defines the schemas used to exchange real-world spatial data over DDS.
-It is organized into complementary profiles: **Core**, which provides the backbone for pose graphs, geometry, and geo-anchoring; **Discovery**, which enables lightweight announcements of services, coverage, and content; and **Anchors**, which adds support for publishing and updating sets of durable world-locked anchors.
+It is organized into complementary profiles: **Core**, which provides the backbone for pose graphs, geometry, and geo-anchoring; **Discovery**, which enables lightweight announcements of services, coverage, anchors, and content; and **Anchors**, which adds support for publishing and updating sets of durable world-locked anchors.
 Together, these profiles give devices, services, and applications a common language for building, sharing, and aligning live world models—while staying codec-agnostic, forward-compatible, and simple enough to extend for domains such as robotics, AR/XR, IoT, and smart cities.

 ### **2.1 Core SpatialDDS**